13078326j/Tut12-Group2/Report.md

 ### Methodologies
 Agile scrum methodology was used to work on this information systems development project.
 It is a methodology that relies on incremental development.
 Usually each iteration consists of 2-4 week sprints where each sprints goal is to build the most important features of the system;  to come out with a potentially delieverable product.
 Additional features are able to be built in based on stakeholder and customer feeback in betweens sprints.

+Other project management methods emphasize on building an entire product in one iteration from start to finish, however agile scrum methodology focuses on using several iterations of a product that provide stakeholders with highest value in the least amount of time.

+Agile Scrum also has several benefits.
+It encourages products to be built faster as each set of  goals has to be completed within its sprint time frame.
+Additionally it helps the project team to focus on current sprint objectives and increases productivity.

 ### Reflection